 VA/Military Relocation Specialist

-Down in San Antonio, you’ll find what’s referred to as “green zones.”
-These are the areas not far from Lackland Air Force Base where thousands of military members and their families live.
-Agents that decide to serve our country’s servicemembers will specialize in relocation since military families are always on the move.
+These are areas like Air Force Bases where thousands of military members and their families live.
+Agents that decide to serve our country’s service members will specialize in relocation since military families are always on the move.
 They must also be well-versed in VA loan procedures.